WebDevStudios/WDS-WP-REST-API-Connect/readme.md

 To get started, you'll need to install both the [WP JSON API plugin](https://github.com/WP-API/WP-API) and the [OAuth plugin](https://github.com/WP-API/OAuth1).

 Once installed and activated, you'll need to create a '[Consumer](https://github.com/WP-API/client-cli#step-1-creating-a-consumer)'.
-When you have the Consumer key and secret, you'll create a new WDS_WP_JSON_API_Connect object by passing those credentials along with the JSON API URL:
+When you have the Consumer key and secret, you'll create a new WDS_WP_REST_API_Connect object by passing those credentials along with the JSON API URL:
 ```php
 // Consumer credentials
 $consumer = array(